wayne931121/youtube_downloader/Experiments/readme.md

-This live.py is used to download live stream video to live folder.
+This live.py is used to download living stream video.